The complete packing and moving supplies checklist

 Dollies make it easy to roll your refrigerator, air conditioning units, and other heavy-duty appliances down from the upper floors and up the moving truck ramp.
 You’ll need metal stair ramps to roll the dolly down smoothly over each step.

 Duct tape can help secure your appliances from moving around during transit and keep boxes shut if packing tape isn’t enough.

 Packing and moving tips to remember

-Here are a few reminders to help pack your things well and make your move seamless and hassle-free.
+Here are a few reminders to help pack things well and avoid hiccups on the drive.

 Don’t pile too many items inside one large box: A large box that’s heavy to lift will take time to move and might suffer from damage during the trip.

 Use lots of bubble wrap, packing paper, and peanuts: These items reduce any bump or dent in your appliances, electronics, and other belongings.
 Use them liberally and fill in any void you find inside each box.

 Find high-quality boxes: High-quality cardboard or plastic boxes are easily stackable.
 They have features that make them easy to lift and move around with a dolly and secure in place during travel.

 Have a dedicated packing station: Pick a designated spot for packing.
 Not only does this save time, but it also helps avoid the hassle of bothering others in the area.